JSBE Visiting Scholar Program

 Applications are reviewed at least four times a year.
 Deadlines for review are February 15, May 15, August 15, and November 15.
 Normally, the applications are expected arrive two or three months before the intended visit.
 However, we encourage you to apply early, up to a full year before.

-In selecting applicants for Visiting Professor, Visiting Junior Professor, and Visiting Scholar status, the JSBE Research Council considers the nature of the applicant's proposal (including the anticipated research output(s)), the expected duration of their research, prior academic experience and the contribution that the visit will have to the research environment of the JSBE.
+In selecting applicants for visiting scholarship status, the JSBE Research Council considers the nature of the applicant's proposal (including the anticipated research output(s)), the expected duration of their research, prior academic experience and the contribution that the visit will have to the research environment of the JSBE.

 Applicants will be informed about the decision regarding their visiting status soon after the application deadline.
 Approved applicants will receive a formal invitation letter.

 Unfortunately the JSBE cannot provide assistance in an application for a visa or work permit for the purpose of the visit.

-If you have any questions about the JSBE Visiting Scholar Program, please contact research coordinator, Dr. Mika Haapanen (mika.p.haapanen (at) jyu.fi ).
-Please note that July is the summer vacation in Finland.
+If you have any questions about the JSBE Visiting Scholar Program, please contact research coordinator, Dr. Mika Haapanen (mika.p.haapanen (at) jyu.fi).
+Please note that July is the summer vacation month in Finland.